Pioneers play pioneer ball. Important nuances and rules of the game

 Game Basics

-The transition of players is made after winning the serve in a clockwise direction.
+The players move after winning the serve in a clockwise direction.

 The game continues until one of the teams scores 15 points and has a two-point advantage.

-Winning two sets in any sequence gives the team a win.
+Winning two games in any order gives the team victory.

-The right to choose a side or serve is determined by a draw.
+The right to choose a side or service is determined by drawing lots.

 After the end of the first game, the teams change sides.

-The change of sides and the order of service takes place after each game.
+The sides and serving order are changed after each game.

-In the decisive (third) game, when one of the teams scores 8 points, the sides change.
-The serve after the change is made by the same player.
+In the decisive (third) game, when one of the teams scores 8 points, sides are changed.
+After the change, the same player serves.

 Options

-Sometimes the "rule of three passes" applies, in which case the players of the same team must throw the ball between themselves twice, and the third throw must be made to the opponent's half of the field.
-Also, as in volleyball, the "lost serve" rule may apply.
-In this case, the team that conceded the ball, which was serving, only loses the serve, but does not give points to the opponents.
-Thus, for one serve, only the serving team can be awarded points.
+Sometimes the “three pass rule” applies, in which case players of one team must throw the ball between themselves twice, and the third throw must be made into the opponent’s half of the field.
+Additionally, as in volleyball, the "lost serve" rule may apply.
+In this case, the team that missed the ball, which was the server, only loses serve, but does not give points to the opponents.
+Thus, points per serve can only be awarded to the serving team.

-Pioneerball- an outdoor game with a ball, similar in rules to volleyball.
-Born in the USSR in the 1930s and intended primarily for children school age(pioneers).
+Pioneerball- an active game with a ball, similar in rules to volleyball.
+Originated in the USSR in the 1930s and was intended primarily for children school age(pioneers).

 Rules of the game

 The game is played with a volleyball on a volleyball court.
 Each team usually has 6 people.
-The site is conditionally divided into 6 zones according to the number of players.
+The site is conditionally divided into 6 zones based on the number of players.

-The back row player, being within the court in the far right corner, makes a throw through the net into the half of the field of the opposing team.
-One of the players of the opposing team must catch the ball and, having made no more than three steps or one pass of the ball and two steps in their own half of the court, throw it over the net back to the half of the field of the first team.
-One of the players of the first team must also catch the ball and, having made no more than three steps or one transfer of the ball and two steps, transfer it to the opponent's half of the field.
-And so on until the ball hits the ground - then the team that threw the ball gets one point.
+The back row player, being inside the court in the far right corner, makes a throw through the net into the opposing team's half of the field.
+One of the players of the opposing team must catch the ball and, after making no more than three steps or one pass of the ball and two steps on his half of the court, throw it over the net back to the first team's half of the field.
+One of the players of the first team must also catch the ball and, after making no more than three steps or one pass of the ball and two steps, throw it to the half of the opposing team’s field.
+And so on until the ball falls to the ground - then the team that threw the ball gets one point.

-The ball is considered lost by the receiving team, and the serving team loses the serve if:
+The ball is considered lost by the receiving team and the serving team loses service if:

 • the ball touched the court;